 Imad’s story is one that shouldn’t go unheard.
 Since fleeing his homeland of Syria in 2015, the chef has since tirelessly cooked for refugees on the streets of Calais and provided free falafel to those who cannot afford it at his pop-ups across London.
 During this time, he’s also raised just under £200k for Choose Love, helping to keep a children’s hospital running and buying essentials for those in the Middle East.
 It’s a story of inspiration, and he just about to open his first bricks-and-mortar restaurant in London and then Tier 3 happened.

 Throughout 2020, Imad had been crowdfunding in the hopes of running his first permanent London site in Kingly Court.
-Scheduled to open on 18th December, the opening of Imad’s Syrian Kitchen has been pushed back until at least January, or until London comes out of Tier 3.
+Scheduled to open on 18th December, the opening of Imad’s Syrian Kitchen has, of course, been pushed back.
+Expected date is TBC.

 It’s a story of inspiration.